1st and 4th Missouri Consolidated Infantry Regiment: Franklin-Nashville campaign

 Cockrell's Missouri troops were heavily engaged in the Battle of Allatoona on October 5, 1864.
 General John Bell Hood, now commander of the Confederate army, dispatched French's division, which contained Cockrell's brigade, to capture a fortified Union position at Allatoona Pass.
 At Allatoona, Cockrell's four-regiment brigade aligned with the 1st and 4th Missouri (Consolidated) second from the left.
 Cockrell's brigade initially drove in Union skirmishers and captured an outer redoubt.
 The 1st and 4th Missouri (Consolidated) captured the flag of the 39th Iowa Infantry.
 However, the Confederates were unable to capture the main Union fort, and were forced to withdraw.
 At Allatoona, the 1st and 4th Missouri (Consolidated) lost 5 men killed, 37 wounded, and 2 missing, for a total of 44.
 The regiment also participated in the Battle of Franklin on November 30, 1864.
 In Franklin, as at Allatoona, the 1st and 4th Missouri (Consolidated) was aligned as the second regiment from the left in Cockrell's brigade.
 Cockrell's brigade reached the main Union line near a cotton gin, where the brigade ran into very heavy fire.
 Cockrell was wounded during the charge, and command of the brigade fell to Colonel Elijah Gates of the 1st and 3rd Missouri Cavalry (Consolidated), who was also wounded, but remained with the unit.

 The Confederates were able to break a hole in the Union line, but a strong counterattack drove the Confederates out of the main Union line.
 The First Missouri Brigade was decimated at Franklin, suffering 419 losses out of the 696 engaged in a frontal assault on the fortified Union lines.
 The 1st and 4th Missouri (Consolidated)'s commanding officer, Colonel Hugh A. Garland, was also killed in the charge.
 Garland had been carrying the regiment's flag when he fell; the flag was captured by Union troops.
 The regiment had entered the battle with around 100 men, and lost 35 of them killed, 25 wounded, and 2 missing, for a total of 62.
 The regiment, as well as the rest of the First Missouri Brigade, was on detached duty after Franklin, and missed the Battle of Nashville.

 1865

-After the failure of the Nashville campaign, the 1st and 4th Missouri (Consolidated) was ordered to Mobile, Alabama, where it participated in the defense of Fort Blakely.
-During the Battle of Fort Blakely on April 9, 1865, the Confederate defenses, including the 1st and 4th Missouri (Consolidated), were overrun by a strong Union assault.
+After the failure of the Nashville campaign, the 1st and 4th Missouri (Consolidated) was ordered to Mobile, Alabama, where it participated in the defense of Fort Blakeley.
+During the Battle of Fort Blakeley on April 9, 1865, the Confederate defenses, including the 1st and 4th Missouri (Consolidated), were overrun by a strong Union assault.
 The Missourians were forced to surrender during the fall of the fort, and were sent to Ship Island, Mississippi as prisoners of war.
 The survivors of the regiment were paroled on May 13, while at Jackson, Mississippi; the war had ended for all effective purposes by that time.